RealHacker/python-gems/http_server/README.md

     python web_server.py

-*Note: this is just a coding practice, for learning about HTTP/wsgi, so don't using it for production.*
+*Note: this is just a coding practice, for learning about HTTP/wsgi, so don't consider using it for production.*